 This section of the website is designed to highlight available information and point you to further reading.
-Here you can find our own experiences in undertaking small scale badger vaccination on our nature reserves so that the practicalities and associated costs are made available, helping inform interested parties.
+Here you can find out about our own experiences in undertaking small scale badger vaccination on our nature reserves so that the practicalities and associated costs are made available, helping inform interested parties.

 We are keen to hear from landowners interested in badger vaccination and who would like to join together to make a bigger difference.